Many thanks to Barbara Bergsten and Robin King for assistance in figuring out how to use Pages this way!

 Double click on the PDF file you just made to open it.
 You will have a Preview pull down menu visible.
 Choose File and then Export.
 A new window opens.
 Change the Format to JPEG and then click on Save.
 Now you have a JPEG version of your diagram which you can edit and crop in iPhoto.
 I discard my PDF file but some stitch guide writers prefer to use a PDF file in their stitch guides.
 I use JPEGs instead.
 You can skip this formatting to JPEG step if you use PDF files in your guides.

 Open iPhoto and crop your new JPEG file, then save it.
-I just overwrite the original JPEG file.
+I just overwrite the original JPEG file but this isn't an option in 2019 versions of Pages.
 Now you have a diagram to use.
 I keep these in a Stitches/JPEG file in my computer.
 Note that if you have to go back to the original Pages file to edit the diagram, sometimes you will have to upgrade to a later version of Pages, which can make editing hard.
 I try to do everything in one sitting for this reason.